Injoji Temple

-Established in 1488, this temple is a special head temple of the Tendai Shinsho sect.
-Its magnificent mountain gate is constructed entirely of zelkova wood.
-It features dynamic carvings, including the Sixteen Arhats, carp ascending a waterfall, and majestic lions.
+Established in 1488, this temple is a special head temple of the Tendai Shinshu sect.
+Its magnificent mountain gate is constructed entirely of Keyaki zelkova wood.
+It features dynamic carvings, including the Sixteen Arhats, carp climbing a waterfall, and majestic lions.
 Entering the precincts, the main hall stands directly ahead.
 A stone Great Buddha is enshrined in the hall just in front.
-The site also houses city-designated cultural properties: a Jizō statue and a Fudō Myōō statue.
-These stone Buddhas date from the Warring States period, and straw sandals are offered before them.
-It is said that these stone Buddhas walk patrols at night to guard against fire, prompting people to offer straw sandals to protect their feet.
+The site also houses city-designated cultural properties: a Jizo statue and a Fudo Myo statue.
+These stone Buddhas date from the Warring States period (approx. 1467-1568), and straw sandals are offered before them.
+It is said that these stone Buddhas walk patrols at night to guard against fire, and people offer straw sandals to protect their feet.

 - Area